galaxyproject/training-material/topics/contributing/tutorials/design/tutorial.md

 Thus, the role of LOs is pivotal: they must have specific characteristics to function, and support each of the other phases as they do.

-Figure 2 illuminates an important feature of the model: that _LOs are the starting point, and drive all decision-making_.
-This is just as true for courses as it is for programmes {% cite diamond2008designing %}.
+[Figure 2](#figure-2) illuminates an important feature of the model: that _LOs are the starting point, and drive all decision-making_.
+This is just as true for courses as it is for programmes ({% cite diamond2008designing %}).
 Missing from the model, however, is the dependence of LOs on a hierarchy of cognitive complexity that establishes a developmental trajectory, like that seen in Bloom's taxonomy.
 We reflect on this crucial point, and its relevance for course design, in the